Learn about us

 For example, Rockville, Maryland saw a spike in solar installations in 2015 and 2016 when we launched the Rockville Solar Co-op.
 The number of residential solar units in the county more than doubled from 2014 to 2015, with five times more non-co-op systems installed than co-op systems.

-In Montgomery County, Maryland, solar installations spiked after the Montgomery Solar Co-op in 2015, with five non-co-op systems installed for each co-op member who went solar.
+In Montgomery County, Maryland, solar installations spiked after the Montgomery Solar Co-op in 2015, with five non-co-op systems installed for each co-op participant who went solar.

 As another example, the number of residential solar systems in West Virginia has nearly doubled since we began operating in the Mountain State in 2014.
 An underdeveloped and underserved solar market, West Virginia has seen two residential solar installations for each system installed through our co-ops.